hitoptics/randomforest/README.md

 # Random forest method using whole phase curvature as a metric

-Shin-ya Hasegawa and Taka Miaki
+Shin-ya Hasegawa and Takao Miaki

 # Description